th-nuernberg/usermgmt/README.md

 - usermgmt_lib: Shared code between the binaries, usermgmt and usermgmt_gui.
 (Location)[./usermgmt_lib]

 ## Tips and advanced usage

+### LDAP: Create users with a date of their creation

+There is a feature of this tool in which a creation date is added to the LDAP user upon creation.
+To preserve the backwards compatibility with earlier versions, this features must be opted in.

+You can opt in by the following steps:

+1. Set the field value "ldap_add_created_at" to `true` within the configuration file.
+2. Add the value "ldapAttributes" to the array value "objectclass_common" within the configuration file.

 ### Use SSH agent for ssh authentication